ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 subst Q p e p : P b p
 ```

-On the other hand, suppose we only have RIP or UIP with no K.
+Suppose now that we only have RIP or UIP with no K.
 We can then easily recover K with a single application of substitution.

 ```